 The pH of blood must be within the alkaline range of 7.35 to 7.45 for survival and the body will do what is necessary in order to maintain this range.

-With a diet that is high in acidic foods and beverages, such as cheese, meat, pop, and milk, the body is forced to pull calcium and magnesium cations from the bones to maintain the pH range for survival.
+With a diet that’s high in acidic foods and beverages, such as meat, pop, and milk, the body is forced to pull calcium and magnesium cations from the bones to maintain the right pH range for survival.

-While your body is working hard to buffer the effects of an acidic internal environment, you’re getting weaker, your bones are losing important minerals, and your risk of developing osteoporosis is rapidly increasing.
+While your body is working hard to buffer the effects of an acidic internal environment, bones lose important minerals.
+And the risk of developing osteoporosis increases.

-But wait a second; isn’t milk supposed to build strong bones?
+But wait a second; isn’t milk supposed to build strong bones and reduce osteoporosis?

 Doesn’t it supply energy and important nutrients?

-Unfortunately, many of the claims made by the dairy industry are false.
+Unfortunately, most claims made by the dairy industry are false.